-Litter and recycling bins in situ within the cemeteries are replaced with modern bins, including recycling bins, uniformed throughout all cemeteries, where appropriate.
+Litter and recycling bins in situ within the cemeteries are replaced with modern bins, where appropriate.

 The footpaths and roadways in Kingsthorpe Cemetery that are in need of repair, are repaired as soon as possible.

 The tops of the vaults are made secure.